Server and serverless

 This isn’t an isolated incident.
 Serverless pricing is heavily based on usage, and while that can seem cost-effective at first, a spike in demand can quickly send your costs into orbit.

-Conclusion: It's Not Either/Or
+Conclusion: It's not either/or

 | Criteria | Server | Serverless |